meribold/meribold.org/virtual-environments-9487.md

 ```

 Let's see.
 Directory?
 Check.
 Contains a Python installation?
 Check.
 Contains a number
-of additional packages?  ...Zero is a number!
+of additional packages?
+Zero is a number!
 (Check.)
 Particular version?
 Um...

 ```bash
 $ cd virtual_env